robert-godlewski/robert-godlewski/README.md

 - Lat and Long Finder to find locations of project locations for my current job by using Python and SQL.

 ## Currently Learning:
-- Express.js, MongoDB, Mongoose
+- MERN Full Stack
-- Algorithms on LeetCode using python.
+- Algorithms on LeetCode using Python and JavaScript.

 ## My Music:
 As mentioned before, I am a music producer who goes by Comet of Dreams.
 In music I have an Associates Degree in Audio Engineering and a background in playing guitar, drums, and synthesizers to compuse my own music.
 I've fully produced 2 EPs currently on streaming services.
 Feel free to listen: